 Assets Years

 Fire Trucks 25

 Other Vehicles 5

-Vehicle 0
+Vehicle .
+0

 Refurbishment 15

-K. Long-Term Obligations
+K. Noncurrent Obligations

-Long-term debt is recognized as a liability of the Fire District when due, or when resources have been accumulated in the debt service fund for payment early in the following year.
-For other long-term obligations, only that portion expected to be financed from expendable available financial resources is reported as a fund liability of a governmental fund.
+Noncurrent debt is recognized as a liability of the Fire District when due, or when resources have been accumulated in the debt service fund for payment early in the following year.
+For other noncurrent obligations, only that portion expected to be financed from expendable available financial resources is reported as a fund liability of a governmental fund.